Taritsyn/BundleTransformer/NuGet/BundleTransformer.Core/readme.txt

    `App_Start/BundleConfig.cs` file the following code:

    BundleResolver.Current = new CustomBundleResolver();

+   In order to these settings can be applied to CSS- and JS-assets need to register the debugging HTTP-handlers `CssAssetHandler` and `JsAssetHandler` in Web.config file.

+   To do this in the IIS Integrated mode, you need add to the `/configuration/system.webServer/handlers` element the following code:

+   <add name="CssAssetHandler"
+      path="*.css" verb="GET"
+      type="BundleTransformer.Core.HttpHandlers.CssAssetHandler, BundleTransformer.Core"
+      resourceType="File" preCondition="" />
+   <add name="JsAssetHandler"
+      path="*.js" verb="GET"
+      type="BundleTransformer.Core.HttpHandlers.JsAssetHandler, BundleTransformer.Core"
+      resourceType="File" preCondition="" />

-   To use a debugging HTTP-handlers in the IIS Classic mode, you need add to the `/configuration/system.web/httpHandlers` element of the Web.config file a following code:
+   To do this in the IIS Classic mode, you need add to the `/configuration/system.web/httpHandlers` element the following code:

    <add
       path="*.css" verb="GET"
       type="BundleTransformer.Core.HttpHandlers.CssAssetHandler, BundleTransformer.Core" />
    <add
       path="*.js" verb="GET"
       type="BundleTransformer.Core.HttpHandlers.JsAssetHandler, BundleTransformer.Core" />

    =============
    DOCUMENTATION